Christofilos effect: Example

 As an illustration, Christofilos considered the explosion of a 1 MtonTNT bomb.
 This would produce 10^{26} fission events, which in turn produce four electrons per fission.
 For the mirror points being considered, almost any beta particle traveling roughly upward or downward would be captured, which he estimated to be about half of them, leaving 2×10^{26} electrons trapped in the field.
 Because of the shape of the Earth's field, and the results of the right-hand rule, the electrons would drift eastward and eventually create a shell around the entire Earth.

 Assuming the electrons were evenly spread, a density of 0.2 electrons per cubic centimeter would be produced.
 Because the electrons are moving rapidly, any object within the field would be subjected to impacts of about 1.5×10^{9} electrons per second per square centimeter.
 These impacts cause the electrons to slow down, which, through bremsstrahlung, releases radiation into the object.
-The rate of bremsstrahlung depends on the atomic weight, or Z, of the material.
+The rate of bremsstrahlung depends on the relative atomic mass, or Z, of the material.
 For an object with an average Z of 10, the resulting flux is about 100 roentgen/hour, compared to the median lethal dose of about 450.
 Christofilos noted that this would be a significant risk to space travelers and their electronic equipment.

 As reentry vehicles (RVs) from ICBMs approach their targets, they travel at about 8 km/s, or around 28000 km/h.
 An RV traveling through the mirror layer, where the electrons are at their densest, would thus be in the midst of the electric field for about ten seconds.
 Because of a warhead's high speed, the apparent voltage spike would induce an enormous current in any of its metal components.
 This might be so high as to melt the airframe, but more realistically, could destroy the trigger or guidance mechanisms.